 - Not all airlines will initially participate in CORSIA.
 As of April 2020, 83 countries – representing just over ¾ of international aviation activity – plan to participate in CORSIA’s pilot phase (2021-2023) and first formal phase (2024-2026).
 Notable exceptions include China, India, and Brazil.
 For international flights on airlines based in non-participating countries, emissions will not be offset by CORSIA.

 - CORSIA will only address a portion of emissions.
 As noted, the goal of CORSIA is to offset any growth in emissions from international aviation after 2020.
-The baseline for measuring this growth will be set at the average annual emissions over 2019-2020 (this is now under debate, because of the effect of the COVID-19 pandemic on aviation in 2020).
+The baseline for measuring this growth is set at 85% of the 2019 annual emissions (this was initially proposed to be the average annual emissions from 2019-2020, but because of the downturn in air travel caused by the COVID-19 pandemic in 2020 the baseline was adjusted).
 This decision means that net emissions from international aviation will likely continue to be around 600-700 million metric tonnes of CO2 per year, leaving plenty of emissions for individual travelers to voluntarily offset (CORSIA is set to run through 2035).

 - Outside the EU, there is little – if any – regulation of GHG emissions from domestic flights.
 There are no parallel restrictions in other major countries for emissions from domestic flights, which leaves a large percentage of aviation emissions uncovered – about 2/3rds of global GHG emissions from commercial aviation are from domestic flights (ICCT, 2018).